 For someone who is known for her innovation and excellence in teaching, becoming a professor wasn’t a given for Minderhout.

-“I’d never actually considered being a teacher, but I wanted to something that helps others,” she says.
+“I’d never actually considered being a teacher, but I wanted to do something that helps others,” she says.

 Growing up in the south suburbs of Chicago, Minderhout got her undergraduate degree at Kalamazoo College and a doctorate from Northwestern University.
 She headed west for post-doctoral studies at the University of Washington.
 When she finished her work at the UW she was offered a part-time job teaching clinical chemistry at SU in 1980.